catpea/catpea-project/database/furkies-purrkies/poem-1154/index.md

 But old also means, limited,
 wise, but limited.

+---

-Take the HTTP protocol that you use every where, it is often called stateless.
+Let us examine the HTTP protocol that you use every where, it is often called stateless.

 But, what that means,
-is that a servers not only has no memory for you, and thus or of you.
+is that a server has no memory for you, and thus or of you.

 But no single server, is ever expected, to handle all the requests you are making.